jbakse/site_builder/docs/noise/index.md

 ## Noise

 Random values are extremely common and important in procedural generation.
-They are also hard to work with.
+They are also hard to work with in many situations.
 Psuedo-random number generators are designed to provide independent, unpredictable, and evenly distributed values.
 If we want *related* or *repeatable* random values we have to do extra work.

 Noise functions are often a better source of random values.